-Moving Home completed its fifth year of operation within FY 2022.
-In FY 2022, Moving Home successfully served 160 households through one-time financial assistance, short- to moderate-term rental assistance and case management services to quickly obtain housing and stabilize through multiple funding sources.
-Of the 160 households served, 55 were assisted through MTW funds, exceeding our MTW benchmark by 10 percent.
-Of the 55 households served through MTW in FY 2022, 47 have transitioned to self-sufficiency and 5 are still receiving financial assistance and/or case management services.
-3 households exited from the program and did not transition to self-sufficiency.,
+Moving Home completed its sixth year of operation within FY 2023.
+In FY 2023, Moving Home successfully served 106 households/through one-time financial assistance, short- to moderate-term rental assistance and case management services to quickly obtain housing and stabilize through multiple funding sources.
+Of the 106 households served, 41 were assisted through MTW funds.
+Of the 41 households served through MTW in FY 2023, 14 have transitioned to self sufficiency and 25 are still receiving financial assistance and/or case management services.
+2 households exited from the program and did not transition to self-sufficiency.

-MOVING HOME: A RAPID RE-HOUSING PROGRAM Metric BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
-CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$312,000 \$249,600 \$249,600 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
-7,800 6,240 6,240 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
-17% 4% 22% No CE #5: Increase in Agency Rental Revenue Total household contributions towards housing assistance (increase). \$0 \$62,400 \$454,584 Yes SS #1: Increase in Household Income Average earned income of households affected by this policy in dollars (increase). \$0 \$10,000 \$15,000 Yes \$5 #3: Increase in Positive Outcomes in Employment Status (1) Employed Full-Time (2) Employed Part-Time (3) Enrolled in an Educational Program (4) Enrolled in Job Training Program 22 7 8 4 38 56 6 18 21 0 0 7 No No No No SS #4: Households Removed from Temporary Assistance for Needy Families (TANF) Number of households receiving TANF assistance (decrease).
-18 5 10 No SS #5: Households Assisted by Services that Increase Self- Sufficiency Number of households receiving services aimed to increase self-sufficiency (increase).
-0 50 55 Yes SS #6: Reducing Per Unit Subsidy Costs for Participating Households Average amount of Section 8 and/or Section 9 subsidy (or local, non-traditional subsidy) per household affected by this policy in dollars (decrease). \$772 \$695 \$806 No SS #7: Increase in Agency Rental Revenue Total household contributions towards housing assistance (increase). \$0 \$88,934 \$454,584 Yes SS #8: Households Transitioned to Self Sufficiency Number of households transitioned to self-sufficiency (increase) For the purposes of the activity, self-sufficiency is defined as transitioning into a permanent housing solution.
-0 96 47 No
+MOVING HOME: A RAPID RE-HOUSING PROGRAM Metric BASELINE BENCHMARK Ουτςομε BENCHMARK ACHIEVED?
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$312,000 \$249,600 \$301,610 No CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+7,800 6,240 7,540 No CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
+17% 4% 0% Yes CE #5: Increase in Agency Rental Revenue Total household contributions towards housing assistance (increase). \$0 \$62,400 \$357,684 Yes SS #1: Increase in Household Income Average earned income of households affected by this policy in dollars (increase). \$0 \$10,000 \$2,191 No SS #3: Increase in Positive Outcomes in Employment Status (1) Employed Full-Time (2) Employed Part-Time (3) Enrolled in an Educational Program (4) Enrolled in Job Training Program 22 7 8 4 38 56 6 18 18 0 0 0 No No No SS #4: Households Removed from Temporary Assistance for Needy Families (TANF) Number of households receiving TANF assistance (decrease).
+18 5 18 No SS #5: Households Assisted by Services that Increase Self- Sufficiency Number of households receiving services aimed to increase self-sufficiency (increase).
+0 50 41 No SS #6: Reducing Per Unit Subsidy Costs for Participating Households Average amount of Section 8 and/or Section 9 subsidy (or local, non- traditional subsidy) per household affected by this policy in dollars (decrease). \$772 \$695 \$727 No SS #7: Increase in Agency Rental Revenue Total household contributions towards housing assistance (increase). \$0 \$88,934 \$357,684 Yes SS #8: Households Transitioned to Self Sufficiency Number of households transitioned to self-sufficiency (increase) For the purposes of the activity, self-sufficiency is defined as transitioning into a permanent housing solution.
+0 96 14 No

-Outcomes reported for Fiscal Year 2022 represent actual program outcomes achieved with MTW funds only and do not include local outcomes based on local funding activity.
-Only 75 out of 160 households utilized MTW funding.
-SDHC expects program outcomes to meet benchmarks as the initiative matures.
+Outcomes reported for Fiscal Year 2023 represent actual program outcomes achieved with MTW funds only and do not include local outcomes based on local funding activity.
+Due to prioritizing expenditure of available local funding, only 43 out of 106 households utilized MTW funding.
+In addition, the cost for per unit subsidies for participating households is increasing due to ongoing rising rents in the City of San Diego.
+The per unit costs for this activity are still lower than the average MTW per unit subsidy costs.